 Prior to construction or renovation of buildings and sites the board shall make a determination of the method by which it will obtain construction services.
-If the board elects to use the Construction Management at Risk or Design-Build methods, rather than the traditional Design-Bid-Build method, policies for that respective method must first be established.
+If the board elects by a seventy-five percent affirmative vote to use the Construction Management at Risk or Design-Build methods rather than the traditional Design-Bid-Build method, policies for that respective method must be established prior to selecting the construction services provider.